-In general 3 Fonteinen have two main types of beers: geuzes and fruit lambic.
-A geuze is blend of typically lambics of 1 -, 2 - 3 and 4 year old lambic.
-This does not mean we just blend three barrels (one of each age), but who do the blending part select 5 to 10 barrels which can have had 5 to 12 brews in them.
+In general 3 Fonteinen have two main types of beers; gueuzes and fruit lambic.
+A gueuze is a blend of typically lambics of 1, 2, 3 and 4 years old lambic.
+This does not mean they just blend three barrels (one of each age), but who do the blending part select 5 to 10 barrels which can have had 5 to 12 brews in them.
 The complicated art of blending makes that they cannot make a standard beer and that every batch and even bottle is unique.

 To make a fruit lambic they macerate fruit on young lambic in either a stainless steel blending tank or a wooden barrel.
 At 3 Fonteinen the fruit maceration ratio is very high, 50% whole handpicked fruit and 50% lambic.
 They do a long maceration time (5 to 6 months).
-This makes that out fruit lambics are very intense.
+This makes very intense fruit lambics.